-The locals say that the Eagle Nest Lodge, just outside of Eagle Nest, NM, caught fire about twenty years ago and closed, and that’s about all they say.
-“Was it closed before that?”, I ask, only to be answered by shrugs and blank stares.
+The locals said that the Eagle Nest Lodge, just outside of Eagle Nest, New Mexico caught fire about 20 years ago and closed, and that’s about all they say.
+“Was it closed before that?”
+I ask, only to be answered by shrugs and blank stares.

-There’s no doubt that the old hotel caught fire, because there are obvious signs of fire damage in two different locations at the old lodge.
+There’s no doubt that the old hotel caught fire because there were obvious fire damage signs in two locations at the old lodge.
 But, the question remains — when?

 I was getting confused by what little information I could extract.
-When I was visiting the valley every summer more than thirty years ago, the old lodge was already closed and has remained so on my many subsequent trips to the valley.
-I still wanted to know why this once beautiful hotel, with its awesome view of the lake, was left lonely, abandoned and forgotten.
+When I visited the valley every summer more than 30 years ago, the old lodge was already closed and remained so on my many subsequent trips to the valley.
+I still wanted to know why this once beautiful hotel, with its awesome view of the lake, was left lonely, abandoned, and forgotten.

-You can see by the interior pictures and the many outbuildings that the lodge must have been splendid in its day, offering a variety of services.
-Inside you can see the restaurant, the Loafer’s Lounge, several fireplaces, including one that’s three-sided, in yet, another lounge.
+You can see by the interior pictures and the many outbuildings that the lodge must have been splendid in its day, offering various services.
+Inside, you could see the restaurant, the Loafer’s Lounge, several fireplaces, including one that is three-sided, in yet, another lounge.

-Just outside the front door, the lake beckoned the guests for fishing and boating, and to the right, are the remains of a man-made pool and a garden, as well as what appears to be stables.
-Several outbuildings are housed on the property, including private cabins and a caretaker’s home.
+Just outside the front door, the lake beckoned the guests for fishing and boating, and to the right were the remains of a man-made pool and a garden, as well as what appeared to be stables.
+Several outbuildings were housed on the property, including private cabins and a caretaker’s home.

 In the summer of 2004, I asked around again and received the same looks of bewilderment.
-However, at least one person from Angel Fire speculated that the place had become somewhat of a speakeasy with all manner of vices including gambling and prostitution and that was the reason the locals were reluctant to talk about it.
-However, this is just rumor and speculation with no basis in fact from anyone associated with the old lodge.
+However, at least one person from Angel Fire speculated that the place had become somewhat of a speakeasy with all manner of vices, including gambling and prostitution, which was why the locals were reluctant to talk about it.
+However, this is just rumor and speculation with no basis, in fact, from anyone associated with the old lodge.